 But the larger story of this magnificent building is very interesting too.
 I think this building is real architecture eye-candy, but it’s best appreciated for its details!

 Photo 1: 1909—The building was first a Lutheran church called Church of the Redeemer.

-Photo 2: 1940—The building became the Hewes Street Synagogue for the B’nai Israel Congregation.
+Photo 2: 1940—The building served as the Hewes Street Synagogue for the B’nai Israel Congregation.